appbaseio/Docs/content/docs/analytics/Overview.md

 ![Appbase.io dashboard](https://i.imgur.com/We4qekB.png)

+## What can analytics help you with?

+### Use-cases
+- It helps with identifying content gaps (thing people search for but don't exist)
+- Identify ranking strategy gaps (if avg. click position is high, it means top results aren't relevant)
+- Identify Opportunities (popular searches with low CTR or low conversions)
+- Identify how your users are using your filtering options.
+- To know the geographical origin of the searches.

+### Setting baseline for setting further improvements
+- Eventually, setup A/B tests for doing further improvements.

+## What are we measuring?
+- Search counts
+- Popular searches
+- No result searches
+- Popular Filters
+- Popular Results
+- Distinct count of IP address/users
+- Popular countries

 ## Getting insights from Analytics

 We describe here some of the top features available to our customers.

 ### Understand the funnel of conversions
 Get insights on what users are clicking on, what position those results appear in your results, the average click position of specific search queries, and how those queries are translating to conversions.
 You can check the [docs](/docs/analytics/Implement/#click-analytics) to learn how to register a click event.